jeamy/ecowitt-nextjs15/README.md

 Note: The UI does not display raw source filenames (e.g., CSV lists).
 Data is served via DuckDB/Parquet.
 Default view shows the last available month.

+## Interactive charts (Zoom & Reset)

+Charts use Chart.js with zoom and pan support:

+- Mouse wheel: Horizontal zoom on the X‑axis.
+- Pinch (touch/touchpad): Zoom.
+- Shift + drag: Select a range to zoom (drag‑zoom).
+- Ctrl + drag: Pan horizontally.
+- Reset: Button at the top right of the chart (greyed out until you zoom) or double‑click the chart.

+Notes:

+- Tooltips and legend remain usable while zoomed.
+- The Reset button is always visible; it becomes highlighted when a zoom is active.
+- On touch devices, pinch‑zoom is active; panning requires Ctrl on desktop.

 ## Deployment notes